Responsibility for Off-Label Claims in Social Media

 If the information can reach a consumer, FDA cares, even if you did not publish the information.
 Firms need to watch for promotional trespassers.
 Websites, chat rooms, op-ed articles, or even your own postings on social media can cause your product to be misbranded, i.e., illegal.

 One big issue is how you patrol and control what someone else is saying about your product in a public forum.
-Once the off-label information is out there, what is scope your responsibility?
+Once the off-label information is out there, what is the scope of your responsibility?

 Why should you Attend: